What If Car Accident Injuries Don't Show Up Right Away?

 A soft tissue injury affects parts of the body other than bone.
 Muscles, tendons, and ligaments are considered "soft tissue."

-Car accidents, even low-speed ones, generate a lot of force.
-Drivers and passengers often come to a sudden stop right along with the vehicle; or they may get thrown around the passenger area.
+Even low-speed car accidents generate a lot of force.
+Drivers and passengers often come to a sudden stop right along with the vehicle.
 This places a lot of stress on joints and other vulnerable areas of the body.

 Soft tissue injuries typically result in pain, swelling, and reduced mobility, but these symptoms might not show up for days, even weeks after a car accident.